Bosa Sardinia, Italy Travel Guide

 Ride-sharing apps like Uber or Bolt are generally not widely available or operational in smaller Sardinian towns like Bosa.
 Don't count on these services.

 Licensed taxis are safe.
-Confirm the fare or that the meter is running.
-Your hotel can arrange a taxi for you.
+Check the cost of the ride or in order that the meter is running.
+Your hotel can arrange a cab for you.
 Taxis are available outside airports.

-Bosa does not hold an official bike-sharing program.
-Numerous local shops in Bosa and Bosa Marina offer bicycle rentals (road, mountain, e-bikes).
+Bosa does not have an official bike-sharing program.
+Several local shops in Bosa and Bosa Marina offer bicycle rentals (road, mountain, e-bikes).

 Good way to explore town and coastal paths.